-Prudential Standard CPS 234: How Exabeam Aligns With the New Australian Financial Standard
+Prudential Standard CPS 234: How Exabeam Aligns With the Australian Financial Standard

-With the launch of the new prudential standard CPS 234 by the Australian Prudential Regulation Authorities (APRA), a clear set of guidelines have been provided for APRA-regulated entities to build resilient organizations to combat information security incidents and cybersecurity attacks.
-This blog post will cover a high-level overview of the some of the requirements included in APRA’s prudential standard CPS 234.
-We also provide insights into how Exabeam’s user and entity behavior analytics (UEBA) capabilities align with the new standard by using machine learning to identify unusual patterns of behavior instigated by a malicious insider, compromised user or a compromised asset and gives administrators visibility into access to sensitive data, unsuccessful access or logon attempts and other cyber intrusions.
+The prudential standard CPS 234 by the Australian Prudential Regulation Authorities (APRA) is a clear set of guidelines that have been provided for APRA-regulated entities to build resilient organizations to combat information security incidents and cybersecurity attacks.
+This article will give a high-level overview of the requirements included in APRA’s prudential standard CPS 234.
+We also provide insights into how Exabeam’s user and entity behavior analytics (UEBA) capabilities align with the standard by using machine learning to identify unusual patterns of behavior instigated by a malicious insider, compromised user, or a compromised asset and gives administrators visibility into access to sensitive data, unsuccessful access or login attempts and other cyber intrusions.

 Overview of CPS 234